 All imported soil-free dormant cuttings require mandatory on-arrival visual inspection to verify freedom from live insects.
 Overwintering nymphs of some species, such as Eulecanium excrescens and Phenococcus aceris (AliNiazee 1980; Olsen and Bell 2009; Gantner et al. 2004; Tuncer et al. 2001), may be detected during on-arrival inspection.
-However, species such as Cecidophyopsis vermiformis overwinter in buds and complete their life cycles in buds (Özman and Toros 1997); Oberea linearis lay eggs under the bark of one to three year old shoots (Bahar and Demirbag 2007); Gypsonoma dealbana larvae overwinter in buds (Tuncer and Ecevit 1997) and the larvae of Zeuzera pyrina overwinter in twigs and branches (Tonini et al. 1986).
+However, species such as Aculus comatus overwinters under the bud scales (Krantz 1973); Cecidophyopsis vermiformis overwinter in buds and complete their life cycles in buds (Özman and Toros 1997); Cenopalpus pulcher overwinters in the buds (Jeppson et al. 1975); Oberea linearis lay eggs under the bark of one to three year old shoots (Bahar and Demirbag 2007); Gypsonoma dealbana larvae overwinter in buds (Tuncer and Ecevit 1997) and the larvae of Zeuzera pyrina overwinter in twigs and branches (Tonini et al. 1986).
 These life history traits make these insect pests particularly difficult to detect using visual inspection.
 Similarly, latent infection caused by pathogens may not show clear visual symptoms of infection (particularly propagative material sourced from recently infected plants) and therefore, would not be detected during on-arrival visual inspection.

 Sole reliance on on-arrival visual inspection to detect pests is ineffective for managing quarantine risk.
-For this reason, visual inspection is not considered an appropriate measure to mitigate the risk posed by these pests on hazelnut rooted dormant cuttings.
+For this reason, visual inspection is not considered an appropriate measure to mitigate the risk posed by these pests on hazelnut dormant rooted cuttings.
 Therefore, additional risk management measures are required for these pests.

-Mandatory on-arrival fumigation of rooted dormant cuttings from all sources is supported.
-Treatments for hazelnut rooted dormant cuttings other than methyl-bromide fumigation will be considered on a case by case basis by Plant Biosecurity if proposed by an exporting country.
-Prior to the acceptance of an alternative fumigant for cuttings Plant Biosecurity would need to assess the efficacy of that fumigant to ensure it gives an equal level of protection to methyl-bromide for all pests likely to be associated with the commodity.
+Mandatory on-arrival fumigation of dormant rooted cuttings from all sources is supported.
+Treatments for hazelnut dormant rooted cuttings other than methyl-bromide fumigation will be considered on a case by case basis by Plant Biosecurity if proposed by an exporting country.
+Prior to the acceptance of an alternative fumigant for cuttings, Plant Biosecurity would need to assess the efficacy of that fumigant to ensure it gives an equal level of protection to methyl-bromide for all pests, and life stages, likely to be associated with the commodity.